kelleykavanaugh/applesnacksmag.com/readme.md

 ~ "Columns" Page Template displays a list of categories used on your site

-~ "Contributors" Page Template displays a list of authors registered on your site
+~ "Contributors" Page Template displays a list of authors registered on your site (Uses the plugin User Photo: http://wordpress.org/plugins/user-photo/)

-	~ Uses the plugin User Photo: http://wordpress.org/plugins/user-photo/ ~ Has custom fields added to Users for Facebook & Twitter
+~ "Contributors" Page has custom fields added to Users for Facebook & Twitter

 Please let me know if you use my Wordpress theme, or if you need help with anything on it!